-Easy No Knead, No Rise Soft Pretzels
+Easy No Knead, No Rise Soft Pretzels - a Kid Friendly Recipe

-- 1 Tb. instant yeast
+- 1 tablespoons instant yeast

-- 1-1/2 c. warm water
+- 1½ cups warm water

-- 1 Tb. honey
+- 1 tablespoons honey

-- 1 Tb. salt (yep, a tablespoon- they're pretzels, after all!)
+- 1 tablespoons salt yep, a tablespoon- they're pretzels, after all!

-- 1 egg (for wash)
+- 1 egg for wash

-- salt for sprinkling (kosher is best for the familiar "pretzel salt," but sea salt will do fine)
+- salt for sprinkling kosher is best for the familiar "pretzel salt," but sea salt will do fine

 - Combine yeast, water, honey, and salt in the bowl of a stand mixer.

 - Stir in flour and mix until the dough cleans the sides of the bowl (a couple minutes).
-The dough should be smooth to the touch, and will stick only when pulling off pieces- as soon as you start rolling for the pretzel shape, it should not stick to your hands or surface (add just a touch more flour if you have sticking problems- I never have to, though).
+The dough should be smooth to the touch, and will stick only when pulling off pieces- as soon as you start rolling for the pretzel shape, it should not stick to your hands or surface (add just a touch more flour if you have sticking problems- I never have, though).

 - Start preheating the oven to 425 degrees.